SouvickC/Advanced-Time-Series-Prediction/README.md

 # Advanced Time Series Prediction
-This project explores Time Series data using both traditional statistical preprocessing techniques and advanced deep learning models.
+The project explores Time Series data using both traditional statistical preprocessing techniques and advanced deep learning models.
 The primary focus is on anomaly detection and future value prediction using real-world datasets.

 ---
 Topics